 This study found that the participants’ were capable of tailoring their problem-solving approach to the task types, including when understanding the tasks.
 Given enough time, the participants can understand the problem correctly.
 When the task is complicated, the participants will gradually update their understanding during the problem-solving endeavor.
 Some situations may have prevented the participants from understanding the task correctly, including overconfidence, being overwhelmed, utilizing an inappropriate presentation technique, or drawing knowledge from irrelevant experience.
 Last, the participants tended to be inexperienced in managing unfavorable outcomes.

 Febrian, Andreas, "Senior Computer Science Students’ Task and Revised Task Interpretation While Engaged in Programming Endeavor" (2018).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7219.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .